cwendorf/EASI/README.md

 ### Contact Me

 If you have any problems, please post a minimal reproducible example in [GitHub issues](https://github.com/cwendorf/EASI/issues).

-For other correspondence, contact me at [cwendorf@uwsp.edu](mailto:cwendorf@uwsp.edu).
+For general correspondence, contact me at [cwendorf@uwsp.edu](mailto:cwendorf@uwsp.edu).

 Learn more about my other work at [https://cwendorf.github.io](https://cwendorf.github.io)